trackle-iot/liblightmodbus/man/modbusParseRequest.3lightmodbus.md

 was broadcast.
 When finished, an error code is returned (described in lightmodbus(3lightmodbus)).

-**modbusParseRequest01**, **modbusParseRequest02**, and so on can only parse specific requests, while **modbusParseRequest** automatically picks on of them.
+**modbusParseRequest01**, **modbusParseRequest02**, and so on can only parse specific requests, while **modbusParseRequest** automatically picks one of them.
 Keep in mind, that calling them directly is unsafe.

 ## SEE ALSO
 lightmodbus(3lightmodbus)